Mitochondrial Eve: Not the only woman

 One common misconception surrounding Mitochondrial Eve is that since all women alive today descended in a direct unbroken female line from her, she must have been the only woman alive at the time.
-However, nuclear DNA studies indicate that the effective population size of the ancient human never dropped below tens of thousands.
+However, nuclear DNA studies indicate that the effective population size of ancient humans never dropped below tens of thousands.
 Other women living during Eve's time may have descendants alive today but not in a direct female line.

 Not a fixed individual over time

 The definition of Mitochondrial Eve is fixed, but the woman in prehistory who fits this definition can change.
 That is, not only can our knowledge of when and where Mitochondrial Eve lived change due to new discoveries, but the actual Mitochondrial Eve can change.
 The Mitochondrial Eve can change, when a mother-daughter line comes to an end.
 It follows from the definition of Mitochondrial Eve that she had at least two daughters who both have unbroken female lineages that have survived to the present day.
 In every generation mitochondrial lineages end – when a woman with unique mtDNA dies with no daughters.
 When the mitochondrial lineages of daughters of Mitochondrial Eve die out, then the title of "Mitochondrial Eve" shifts forward from the remaining daughter through her matrilineal descendants, until the first descendant is reached who had two or more daughters who together have all living humans as their matrilineal descendants.
 Once a lineage has died out it is irretrievably lost and this mechanism can thus only shift the title of "Mitochondrial Eve" forward in time.

 Because mtDNA mapping of humans is very incomplete, the discovery of living mtDNA lines which predate our current concept of "Mitochondrial Eve" could result in the title moving to an earlier woman.
-This happened to her male counterpart, "Y-chromosomal Adam," when an older Y line, haplogroup A-00, was discovered.
+This happened to her male counterpart, "Y-chromosomal Adam", when an older Y line, haplogroup A-00, was discovered.

 Not necessarily a contemporary of "Y-chromosomal Adam"

 Sometimes Mitochondrial Eve is assumed to have lived at the same time as Y-chromosomal Adam (from whom all living males are descended patrilineally), and perhaps even met and mated with him.
 Even if this were true, which is currently regarded as highly unlikely, this would only be a coincidence.
 Like Mitochondrial "Eve", Y-chromosomal "Adam" probably lived in Africa.
 A recent study (March 2013) concluded however that "Eve" lived much later than "Adam" – some 140,000 years later.
 (Earlier studies considered, conversely, that "Eve" lived earlier than "Adam".)
-More recent studies indicate that Mitochondrial Eve and Y-chromosomal Adam may indeed have lived around the same time.
+More recent studies indicate that it is not impossible that Mitochondrial Eve and Y-chromosomal Adam might have lived around the same time.